 My research interests focus on human-computer interaction in the field of mobile work beyond desktop computing; wearable computing and smart clothes in industrial and health application areas; usability of wearable computing solutions; “using technology as a hands-on experience” as a novel HCI method for early requirement engineering and evaluation of wearable computing solutions.
 I advocate for an user-centered, participatory, application-oriented, interdisciplinary, and culturally aware approach for designing appropriate wearable computing solutions.

 Beyond the disciplinary research, I am mainly working in the area of human resources development as well as in curriculum development for research training programmes with focus in the style of a German doctorate.
 Since 2014 I have been transfering my experiences from the doctoral training programme to eduction on all levels.
 Thus, my current work and research interests include career development i.e. methods for cross-cultural communication in an heterogeneous international research cluster, motivating interdisciplinary research co-operation, coaching international doctoral candidates, and supervising contributing external experts, particularly lecturers from other disciplines (e.g. language teacher, speech therapist, choir conductor, opera director) and nations.

-I refer to the general disclaimer of BIBA.
+I refer to the general Privacy and the Imprint of BIBA.